catlyu/climate_project/journal.md

 Week 12:
 I am building models to assess how well local infrastructures in different cities reflect and accommodate the local extreme weather risks.
 Specifically, I am trying to find correlations between exposure to risk of heatwaves and local investment in heatwave mitigations.

+Week 13, 14, 15:
+Writing and revising the codes for data analysis, model training, and graph drawing.

+Week 15:
+Writing up the paper.